Careers360 Logo

 Answer: [False]

-Quadrilateral:- A quadrilateral can be defined as a closed, two-dimensional shape which has four straight sides.
-We can find the shape of quadrilaterals in various things around us, like in a chessboard, a kite etc. The given statement "Two quadrilaterals are similar if their corresponding angles are equal" is not true because.
-Two quadrilaterals are similar if and only if their corresponding angles are equal and the ratio of their corresponding sides are also equal.
+Quadrilateral: A quadrilateral can be defined as a closed, two-dimensional shape which has four straight sides.
+We can find the shape of quadrilaterals in various things around us, like in a chessboard, a kite, etc. The given statement "Two quadrilaterals are similar if their corresponding angles are equal" is not true because.
+Two quadrilaterals are similar if and only if their corresponding angles are equal and the ratio of their corresponding sides is also equal.

 Question:7